caragraduate/TRUHiC/README.md

 Users can download the project repository and start the jupyter lab to experiment with the analysis
 ```
 git clone https://github.com/shilab/TRUHiC.git
-cd Hi-C-inteXXX
+cd XXX
-cd code
+cd XXX
-jupyter-lab
 ```

-#### The scripts below are ordered based on the presented results in our main paper.

-  :ballot_box_with_check: <code>*XXX.py*</code>: The codes for generating the XXXX.
-  :ballot_box_with_check: <code>*XXX.py*</code>: The codes for generating the XXXX.

-The <code><b>data</code></b> folder contains the necessary datasets that are needed for running the main analyses included in our study (.ipynb notebook code under the code folder).
+The <code><b>Data</code></b> folder contains the necessary datasets that are needed for running the main analyses included in our study.
 A *README* file for the detailed description of each file can be found under the data folder.

 Please note that the scripts are specifically designed and organized for this study publication.
 All the input files and formats are specified in the scripts.
-Users are welcome to download and run the provided notebook scripts on their own machines to replicate our results.
+Users are welcome to download and run the provided scripts on their own machines to replicate our results.
 It is possible that the programs may not run on the user's device due to environmental differences or bugs.
 Therefore, to use the scripts with the user's own data, please consider this repository as an experimental notebook and update the respective directory paths and input files accordingly.

 ## Contact
 We welcome your questions, suggestions, requests for additional information, or collaboration interests.
 Please feel free to reach out to us via the following email addresses and we will respond as soon as possible: